Alexander-Dorsey/Elite101PreWork/README.md

 # Introduction
-This is a rapository created by Alexander
+This is a repository created by Alexander
 ## Usage
 Run this command to execute the application:
 'python filename.py'